RNLI: Saving Lives Through Project Prioritization

 Our Approach

-- Engage the right voices: Engineers, frontline lifesavers, project experts, and senior managers shaped the model together.
+- Engage the right voices: Engineers, project experts, and senior managers shaped the model together.

 - Define value clearly: Criteria focused on risk and benefits, with cost overlaid to show value for money.